 3. Step three: Cleaning the data

 Once you’ve collected your data, the next step is to get it ready for analysis.
-This means cleaning, or ‘scrubbing’ it.
+This means cleaning, or ‘scrubbing’ it, and is crucial in making sure that you’re working with high-quality data.
 Key data cleaning tasks include:

 - Removing major errors, duplicates, and outliers—all of which are inevitable problems when aggregating data from numerous sources.